-Description:This rare coin was hand struck at a military mint traveling with Julius Caesar during the Great Roman Civil War.
+Description:This rare coin was hand struck at a military mint traveling with Julius Caesar in during the Great Roman Civil War.
 The obverse shows an elephant trampling a serpent (symbolizing good conquering evil) with the ruler “Caesar” inscribed underneath.
 The reverse depicts the pontifical emblems: simpulum, aspergillum, ax, and apex.

 Julius Caesar was a Roman military and political leader and probably the most famous Roman Emperor.
 He played a critical role in the transformation of the Roman Republic into the Roman Empire.
 Caesar formed an unofficial triumvirate, which dominated Roman politics for several years, but was opposed in the Roman Senate.
 His conquest of Gaul extended the Roman World all the way to the Atlantic Ocean and he also conducted the first Roman invasion of Britain in 55 BC.
 The collapse of the triumvirate, however, led to a stand-off with Pompey and the Senate.
 Leading his legions across the Rubicon, Caesar began a civil war in 49 BC from which he became the undisputed master of the Roman World.

 After assuming control of the government, he began extensive reforms of Roman society and government.
 Caesar was proclaimed “Dictator for Life” and heavily centralized the bureaucracy of the Republic.
 However, a group of senators, led by Caesar's former friend Marcus Junius Brutus, assassinated the Dictator on the Ides of March (March 15) in 44 BC.